eduardo-mdc/Maze-Conqueror/docs/README.md

 **Pattern**

-The main pattern applied specifically to the menus was the **_State Pattern_**.
+The main pattern applied specifically to the menus was the **_State Pattern_** which allows the menu object to alter its behavior when its internal state changes.
+The object will appear to change its class, which happens during the execution of the methods in our application.

 **Implementation**

 We implemented the following menus : Game Over, Instructions, Leaderboard, Pause, Shop, Start, and Victory that are all child classes from the parent abstract class `Menu`.
 Each menu contain several buttons that allow you to perform functions within the game.

 The menu object in the game class changes its behaviour depending on what state the game is running.
 This allows the application to simply change